-" No person on the premises is under the influence of alcohol or any other substance that has a detrimental effect18 on their functioning or behaviour during the service's hours of operation.
+" No person in the childminding service is under the influence of alcohol or any other substance that has a detrimental effect on their functioning or behaviour during the service's hours of operation.

-100. Sleep
+75. Sleep

-- " Sleeping children are supervised at all times by: - a staff member remaining in the room where children are sleeping; or - a staff member going into the sleep room at least every 10 minutes and observing each child. - " Physical checks of sleeping children (at least every 10 minutes) are recorded in accordance with the service's. - " Where used, sound monitors increase supervision, but these monitors do not replace direct visual and auditory supervision.
+- " Sleeping children are supervised at all times by: - the childminder remaining in the room where children are sleeping; or - the childminder going into the sleep room at least every 10 minutes and observing each child. - " Physical checks of sleeping children (at least every 10 minutes) are recorded in accordance with the service's policy on safe sleep. - " Where used, sound monitors increase supervision, but these monitors do not replace direct visual and auditory supervision.

-101. Food and drink
+76. Food and drink